amitrajput1104/Smart_Parking_System/README.md

 # Smart_Parking_System
-this is my major project describing how we can park vehicles in a parking using IOT Devices
+this is my major project during MCA, describing how we can park vehicles in a parking using IOT Devices